Marisa Beahm Klein

 About

-For two decades, Marisa has worked at the intersection of journalism, arts, and mission.
-She cut her teeth as a daily reporter in Colorado, served as an editor for publications in Europe, and earned her master's in arts management at American University before moving in-house — leading communications strategy at organizations including the United States Holocaust Memorial Museum.
+For two decades, Marisa has worked at the intersection of journalism, arts, and strategic communication.
+She cut her teeth as a daily reporter in Colorado, served as an editor for magazines in Europe, and earned her master’s in Arts Management at American University.
+She has served on the marketing and communications teams at the nation’s most prestigious arts and cultural organizations.

 Selected work